-After 8-10 years of having inflammatory bowel disease, there may be an increased risk of colorectal cancer (CRC) especially if there have been prolonged courses of severe inflammation in the colon and rectum and/or a family history of CRC.
+After 8-10 years of having inflammatory bowel disease, one may be an increased risk of colorectal cancer (CRC) especially if there have been prolonged courses of severe inflammation in the colon and rectum and/or a family history of CRC.

 It is recommended that IBD patients undergo a colonoscopy with biopsies to detect any indication of CRC as early as possible.

-- Adhering to medication protocols and keeping inflammation at bay is important to help prevent
+CRC.Adhering to medication protocols and keeping inflammation at bay is important to help prevent